Skip to content

 Generated Manifests

-kdeps export k8s produces a single YAML document with two resources separated by ---.
+kdeps export k8s produces a single YAML document with a Deployment and a Service separated by --- (plus a NetworkPolicy when opted in).

 Deployment